 Mid Range – Swissotel – family-friendly and perfect for shopping

-The Swissotel has kids’ rooms that feature kid-size furniture and linens in bright colours for young children.
-The hotel is also well located if you are travelling with teens who are keen to hit the shops.
-There is a heated outdoor pool to keep everyone entertained.
+The Swissotel kids’ rooms feature kid-size furniture and bright linens.
+The hotel is well located for teens who want to shop.
+There’s a heated outdoor pool to keep everyone entertained.

-Hyde Park is just a 2-minute walk away, five minutes in the opposite direction and you will reach Darling Harbour and Cockle Bay Wharf.
+Hyde Park is a 2-minute walk away, and Darling Harbour and Cockle Bay Wharf are five minutes in the opposite direction.
 A great choice for shoppers and families.

 Check the current prices and availability of Swissôtel